crestenstclair/crestendotpizza/src/pages/blog/2018-12-04-elixir-using-a-with-statement-to-control-a-pipeline.md

   - syntax
   - pipelines
 ---
-I was watching an elixirconf talk the other day about pipelines and how to handle long pipelines and I found some really interesting / useful code!
+I was watching an elixirconf talk the other day about pipelines and how to handle long pipelines and I learned a really useful coding technique!

 I typed up this module to demonstrate: